 Lately I’ve been watching the way social media controls how younger generations are growing up.
-You need to have all the latest social media accounts, post selfies every single day and don’t forget to take a fabulous photo of your vegetable smoothie from your local cafe.
-Also, how’s it look when it’s coming out the other end?
+These days it’s common to have all the latest social media updates, post selfies every single day and you can’t to take a fabulous photo of your vegetable smoothie from your local cafe.

 All you need to do is be aesthetically pleasing, gain a bucket tonne of followers (don’t forget to unfollow everyone too once you’ve gained enough followers) and then companies will happily supply you free products to trial and promote for them.